Akhilesh1712/Akhilesh1712/README.md

 About Me

 Passionate about technology and innovation, have keen interest in Software Engineering/ System Design .
-With a strong foundation in Data Structures and Algorithms, I've earned a 4-star coder status in Python/C++ at GeeksforGeeks (GFG), solving over 700 DSA problems across various platforms , and secured 100 rank in GFG's 149 coding contest.
+With a strong foundation in Data Structures and Algorithms,  4-star coder  in Python/C++ , solving over 700 DSA problems across various platforms , and secured 52 rank in GFG's 154 coding contest under 2k in many leetcode's contest.

-Proficient in Web development/Android app development (XML, Java, Kotlin), I've also mastered front-end and back-end web technologies (Mern Stack, JavaScript, Databases, Firebase, Blockchain).
-My achievements include triumphs in hackathons such as winning EXECUTE3.0 at DTU, Hack_Uiet2.0 at UIET, securing 4th position in HackwithMait4.0, and 6th position in InnovateNSUT24 NSUT Hackathon.Also got selected for open source contribution for Fetch.ai at IIT DELHI.
+Proficient in Web development/Android app development (React native, java), In web i have done full-stack(MERN) with some knowledge of Blockchain.Leads team in 40+ Hackathon, won 10+ Hackathon such as EXECUTE3.0 at DTU, INNOVATENSUT'24 at NSUT etc.Also got selected for open source contribution for Fetch.ai at IIT DELHI.

-I'm also continually honing my skills in Python, AI, and ML have some interests towards AI Engineering.I am dedicated to advancing the fields of Artificial Intelligence, Machine Learning, Deep Learning in Data Science.
+I'm also continually honing my skills in Python, AI, and ML have some interests towards AI Engineering and Data Science.
 <!---
 Akhilesh1712/Akhilesh1712 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.